Wutze/bifroest/README.md

 **You will find the description in English at the bottom of the page.**
 # Bifroest - Firewallscript

-Getestet unter Ubuntu 20.04, Debian 9, 10
+Getestet unter Debian 10 Buster

 # Installation